-    For example, with your $10,000, you could buy four $2,500 CDs: a 1-year, a 2-year, a 3-year and a 5-year.
-When your 1-year CD matures, you can put that money into a longer-term CD if you think interest rates will continue to rise, because you’ll have another CD coming due in another year.
-When that one matures, you can make the decision about whether to put that money away for the short or the long-term.
+For example, with your $10,000, you could open four $2,500 CDs, one for each of the following terms: one year, two years, three years and five years.
+When your one-year CD matures, you can put that money into a longer-term CD if you think interest rates will continue to rise, because you’ll have another CD coming due in another year.
+When that one matures, you can make the decision about whether to put that money away for the short term or the long term.
 Because you have some of your money maturing every year or two, you minimize your interest rate risk.

 Index funds are passively managed, which means that investments in the fund are bought and sold only to remain true to the index.
 An index fund is designed to provide the same return as the index it follows, so it won’t outperform the benchmark.